Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Introduction

 \section{Introduction}

 Modern societies rely heavily on digital and cyber infrastructures, from enterprise IT networks to industrial control systems and critical services.
 The growing size, interconnectivity, and heterogeneity of these infrastructures make cyber risk assessment both essential and highly challenging.
-Moreover, cyber risk is inherently dynamic: as new vulnerabilities and attack strategies emerge, static assessments quickly become outdated \cite{spyridopoulos2016}.
+Moreover, cyber risk is inherently dynamic: as new vulnerabilities and attack strategies emerge, static assessments quickly become outdated \cite{cheimonidis2023}.
 This tension between protecting vital systems and quantifying evolving threats drives the need for rigorous, scalable, and adaptive risk models.

 Traditional risk-scoring methods face significant limitations.
-Many organizations rely on qualitative checklists or subjective ratings (low/medium/high), which are inconsistent across assessors and prone to bias \cite{salter2022}.
+Many organizations rely on qualitative checklists or subjective ratings (low/medium/high), which are inconsistent across assessors and prone to bias \cite{simpson2024}.
+Standardized scoring systems such as CVSS \cite{mell2007} provide per-vulnerability severity ratings but do not account for network topology or inter-component propagation.
 Even quantitative frameworks, such as those proposed in enterprise risk management or compliance audits, often capture only asset-level snapshots, ignoring the interdependencies between components.
-Furthermore, external scoring approaches, such as enterprise cyber ratings, have been shown to correlate poorly with actual incident data \cite{riskwriter2018}, reinforcing concerns about their reliability.
+Furthermore, external scoring approaches, such as enterprise cyber ratings, have been shown to correlate poorly with actual incident data \cite{riskwriter2018,eling2019}, reinforcing concerns about their reliability.
 Yet, real-world infrastructures display precisely the opposite behavior: cyber risk emerges from the interaction of components, spreading across control and information flows in ways that are often counterintuitive \cite{kavallieratos2020,kavallieratos2021}.
 Without capturing these interdependencies, assessments underestimate systemic vulnerabilities and fail to anticipate cascading failures.